simdjson/simdjson/HACKING.md

 * **singleheader/amalgamate.py:** Generates `singleheader/simdjson.h` and `singleheader/simdjson.cpp` for release (python script).
 * **benchmark:** This is where we do benchmarking.
 Benchmarking is core to every change we make; the cardinal rule is don't regress performance without knowing exactly why, and what you're trading for it.
 Many of our benchmarks are microbenchmarks.
 We are effectively doing controlled scientific experiments for the purpose of understanding what affects our performance.
 So we simplify as much as possible.
-We try to avoid irrelevant factors such as page faults, interrupts, unnnecessary system calls.
+We try to avoid irrelevant factors such as page faults, interrupts, unnecessary system calls.
 We recommend checking the performance as follows:
   ```bash
   mkdir build
   cd build